February 13, 2021

-I was sitting in a wedding planning meeting and something that my son wanted for the wedding was mentioned and the mother of the bride said, “It doesn’t matter.
+During a wedding planning meeting, something that my son wanted for the wedding was mentioned and the mother of the bride said, “It doesn’t matter.
 This is your wedding, not his.”
 And, I sat there thinking, “ouch”.

 No mother wants to hear that her son and his opinions don’t matter.
 And, no mother wants her future daughter-in-law told that her sons feelings don’t matter, either–especially in an age when men are taking a more hands on role with wedding planning.
 Either way, this is one of those occasions that it is best to just keep your mouth shut.

 Consider that the person may not have realized the seriousness of what they said, or just simply said it in jest.
 Sometimes you don’t know where things come from.